Grevillea obtusifolia

+Description

-DescriptionGrevillea obtusifolia is a spreading or dense, low-lying or prostrate shrub that typically grows to 0.5–1.5 m and up to 5 m wide, its branchlets silky-hairy.
+Grevillea obtusifolia is a spreading or dense, low-lying or prostrate shrub that typically grows to 0.5–1.5 m and up to 5 m wide, its branchlets silky-hairy.
 The leaves are oblong to narrowly elliptic, 10–35 mm long and mostly 2–4 mm wide, the lower surface silky-hairy.
 The flowers are arranged in clusters of 8 to 12 on a rachis 8–15 mm long, and are pale to bright pink or red, the pistil 20–24 mm long.
 Flowering mostly occurs from April to November and the fruit is an oblong follicle 12–13 mm long.

+Taxonomy

-TaxonomyGrevillea obtusifolia was first formally described in 1856 by Carl Meissner in de Candolle's Prodromus Systematis Naturalis Regni Vegetabilis from specimens collected in the Swan River Colony by James Drummond.
+Grevillea obtusifolia was first formally described in 1856 by Carl Meissner in de Candolle's Prodromus Systematis Naturalis Regni Vegetabilis from specimens collected in the Swan River Colony by James Drummond.
 The specific epithet (obtusifolia) means "blunt-leaved".

 Distribution and habitat

 Obtuse leaved grevillea grows in poorly-drained, winter-wet areas from Gingin to Muchea in the Jarrah Forest and Swan Coastal Plain bioregions of south-western Western Australia.